Sole Source Procurements

 - Where livestock is being purchased at a public auction.

 When sole source purchases are requested, the fact that a sole source situation exists must be documented.
-The Sole Source Justification Form must be submitted along with a requisition to Procurement.
-Written documentation from the mfr./vendor (or some other valid source) confirming the validity of the sole source circumstance is also required.
-The Assistant Vice President for Procurement or designee is the final authority for determining that a requested sole source purchase is, in fact, a sole source.
+The Sole Source Justification Form must be submitted along with a requisition to Procurement Services.
+Written documentation from the mfr./supplier (or some other valid source) confirming the validity of the sole source circumstance is also required.
+The Chief Procurement Officer or designee is the final authority for determining that a requested sole source purchase is, in fact, a sole source.
 Sole source purchases are subject to close scrutiny by the Legislative Auditors and only in rare instances can they be justified.
 In case of reasonable doubt, competition is to be solicited.

-All sole source purchases are reported to the Legislative Auditors by Procurement.
+All sole source purchases are reported to the Legislative Auditors by Procurement Services.